 If you are a UK contractor or consultant and travel to the same work site each day, you may wonder when are lunch expenses tax-deductible and whether you will receive a tax deduction for meals at work.
-Please note this will include meals, beverages, and refreshments.
+Certainly, this will include meals, beverages, and refreshments.
 The answer is that as they are part of your daily work routine, your meals are generally not an allowable expense.

 When are meals tax-deductible?

 When we investigate are business meals tax-deductible, there are two areas where you can claim for work-related business meal expenses.
 You will incur tax-deductible meals if you can show that these are exclusively for the purposes of the business.
 When you can do this, you will receive a 100% business meals tax deduction.

 Examples of what meals are tax-deductible for business purposes

 Locations that are not part of your `usual’ work routine

 If you work at a remote site or one that is not part of your `usual work routine’, are business meals tax-deductible?
 Indeed, they are and you can claim the actual meal costs or a meal allowance if you are on legitimate business.
 In turn, the meal costs will be genuine tax-deductible meals.

 Staying away from home overnight

 You will incur accommodation expenses, including business meals, when you work away from home overnight.
 In this instance, you can also claim a business meals tax deduction and put through expensed meals for work for your food costs while away for work reasons.
 Alternatively, you could claim a meal allowance when you stay away from home overnight for work reasons.
 This includes when you work abroad if you have an overseas assignment.

 To clarify the above, if you run your own business and we consider are meals tax-deductible, they will only be allowable expensed meals for work in the following circumstances: